 DN 376/476.
 Independent Study - 1-3 hours.
 Reading or research at a greater depth than is permitted in a normal class.
-Prerequisite: Permission of the instructor, division dean and Chief Academic Officer.
+Prerequisite: Permission of the instructor, division dean and Vice President of Academic Affairs.

 DN 401.
 Dance Internship - 1-3 hours.
 Students will work in a professional dance environment.
 Prerequisite: Permission of department.
 May be repeated for a maximum of 6 credit hours.